gorgonia/gorgonia.github.io/content/tutorials/mnist.md

 ### Conclusion

-Running the code is relatively slow due to the huge amount of data involved, but it learns.
+Running the code is relatively slow due to the massive amount of data involved, but it learns.
-You can get the whole code in the [Gorgonia's example directory](https://github.com/gorgonia/gorgonia/blob/e6bc7dd8951410b733bb85091d0e4506c25e6f70/examples/convnet/main.go#L1).
+You can get the full code in the [Gorgonia's example directory](https://github.com/gorgonia/gorgonia/blob/e6bc7dd8951410b733bb85091d0e4506c25e6f70/examples/convnet/main.go#L1).

-To save the weights, the user can create two methods `load` and `save` as decribed in the [iris tutotial](/tutorials/iris).
+To save the weights, the user can create two methods of `load` and `save` as described in the [iris tutorial](/tutorials/iris).
 Then it is let as an exercise to the reader to code a little utility to use this neural network.

 Have fun!